Polar LOOP Review – It’s NOT A Whoop Competitor

 - The app

-- The band format – aesthetics and wearability
+- The band format – aesthetics and wearability, and

-- Reliability of the band and its data.
+- The reliability of the band and its data.

-Heads up: This is a media loaner from Polar, but this content is not incentivised in any way.
-Please join our supporters or buy from an affiliated link to keep the independent work here going strong.
+Heads up: This is a media loaner from Polar, and Polar does not pay for this content.
+Please join our supporters or buy from an affiliated link to keep the independent work alive.
 Thank you.

 The sensor has modest teething troubles and the app urgently needs the 2026 update.